 - Preheat oven to 350 degrees F.

 - Cut the stick of butter into tablespoon size chunks.
 Microwave it for 10 seconds.
 It should not be soft, but it will yield a little bit easier than if it were stone cold.
-If you are using a stand mixer, you could probably skip that step and just let the paddle attachment attack the cut up butter.
+If you are using a stand mixer, you can skip that step and just let the paddle attachment attack the cut up butter.

 - By hand or using lowest speed of mixer, stir in flour mixture.
 When flour is incorporated, stir in the chocolate chips – this recipe has a high proportion of chocolate chips.